 *Please note that some Muslim students will not feel comfortable with their photo being taken.
 Be sensitive to this and do not force anything.
 Before taking general pictures of the activities, ask if anyone in the room would prefer not to be photographed.

 We love the way Pam, Curt, and Julie tied their stories into their Thanksgiving activities.
-This allowed them to share the connection between the holiday and their faith in a genuine and non-threatening way.
+This allowed them to share the connection between the holiday and their beliefs in a genuine and non-threatening way.
 Please join us in thanking God for this opportunity to share God’s love with those who have come from so far away.